 IMPORTANT NEWS FOR BUYERS

 The Andalusian government has reduced the Transfer Tax to a fixed 7% for resale properties.
-This law was established on 27th April 2021 and is only valid until the 31st December 2021.
+This law was established on 27th April 2021 and is NOW EXTENDED INDEFINITELY FOR RESALES IN ANDALUCIA.

 To help explain, we have drawn up a simple guideline to outline the main points of the typical buying process in Spain.

 This comprehensive guide outlines all major points, the finer details of which can be explained by a lawyer, if required.

 Please note the process varies slightly, depending on what type of property purchase is chosen.

 The three main stages of buying an existing residential property are as follows:

 Once the perfect property has been found and a sales price agreed, a reservation contract is drawn up and signed by both the buyer and the seller.

 This reservation contract states the buyer’s intention to buy and the seller’s intention to sell.
 The contract carries information such as:

 · A determined date to sign the ‘Private Purchase Contract’.